-The marginal lending facilities of the European Central Bank (ECB) were used in isolated instances, and open market transactions were conducted regularly.
+The ECB's marginal lending facilities were used in isolated instances, and open market transactions were conducted regularly.
 Principle II under section 11 of the KWG (German Banking Act), which is the regulatory measure for assessing solvency, was complied with at all times.
 No extraordinary call risks arose from the early withdrawal of large deposits.